 Janice L. Blake is a jockey I have known for years.
 She was interviewed when the site first got started a few years ago, so I decided to do an updated interview.
-Here is what we talked about:
+Here is what we talked about in 2005:

 FOTH: What have u been up too since I last interviewed you a few years back?

 JB: I have been riding up and down the East Coast, mostly in the Phila, PA area.

 FOTH: Your are currently riding up in NY, and I saw you had a winner up there at Aqueduct.
 How was that getting in the winners circle up there for you?

 FOTH: I know you rode in the 2005 Hoosier Park female jockey challenge that they have every year.
 How did you end up riding in it?
 Did you contact them, or did they contact you?
 Did you know that Hooiser has a night like that every year?

 JB: A friend of mine told me about it, so I called out there to their management and said I would like to participate.
 On the day of the races, I flew out there and I flew back home the next day.